Pete Orr: Atlanta Braves

-He established career highs in average, .320, hits, 147, doubles, 16, triples, 10, stolen bases, 24 and runs scored 69.
+Orr established career highs in average, .320, hits, 147, doubles, 16, triples, 10, stolen bases, 24 and runs scored 69.
 His .320 batting average and 24 stolen bases led the Triple-A Richmond Braves in 2004.
 He was selected to play in the International League All-Star game.
 He was named International League April Player of the Month, posting a .381 batting average with four doubles, one triple and five RBIs.
 He ranked fifth in the IL and fourth among Braves Minor Leaguers in average, tied second in the IL and led Braves Minor Leaguers in triples, tied for sixth in the IL and led Braves Minor Leaguers in hits and tied for seventh among Braves Minor Leaguers in stolen bases.
 Orr won the Bill Lucas Award as the player who best represents the Braves organization on and off the field by the 400 Club.
-He was also part of Team Canada who finished in fourth place at the 2004 Summer Olympics.
+He was also part of Team Canada that finished in fourth place at the 2004 Summer Olympics.